 The information will be treated in strictest confidence but will enable us to provide more for your child.

 You only need to apply once and the pupil premium stays with your child for at least 6 years.

 If you have any questions about how your child’s Pupil Premium money is spent, please have a read through our Pupil Premium letter.

-If you have any questions, please contact Miss Karia.
+If you have any questions, please contact Ms Karia.